 The LAN Prune Delay option is used to tune the prune propagation delay on multi-access LANs.
-The T bit specifies the ability of the sending router to disable joins suppression.
+The T bit specifies the ability of the sending router to disable Join suppression.
 Propagation_Delay and Override_Interval are time intervals in units of milliseconds.
 A router originating a LAN Prune Delay option on interface I sets the Propagation_Delay field to the configured value of Propagation_Delay(I) and the value of the Override_Interval field to the value of Override_Interval(I).
 On a receiving router, the values of the fields are used to tune the value of the Effective_Override_Interval(I) and its derived timer values.

 Section 4.3.3 describes how these values affect the behavior of a router.

-- o OptionType 3 to 16: reserved to be defined in future versions of this document. - o OptionType 18: deprecated and should not be used.

-o OptionType 19: DR Priority
+- o OptionTypes 3 through 16: Reserved; to be defined in future versions of this document. - o OptionType 18: Deprecated and should not be used. - o OptionType 19: DR Priority o OptionType 20: Generation ID